 Steven M. Chaouki is President, U.S. Markets & Consumer Interactive, overseeing two TransUnion business lines.
-U.S. Markets provides information and insights to business customers across financial services, insurance, public sector, media and diversified markets.
+U.S. Markets provides information and insights to business customers across financial services, insurance, public sector, media and diversified markets and has served in this position since 2008.
 Consumer Interactive provides credit, financial and identity protection services to consumers.
 He previously held the role of Executive Vice President, Financial Services, responsible for the company's financial services business, which provides solutions to banks, credit unions, capital markets, financial services resellers, auto lenders and other customers.
 Before joining TransUnion, Mr. Chaouki held roles at HSBC in card/retail services and auto finance.
 Mr. Chaouki earned an M.B.A. from the University of Chicago Booth School of Business and a bachelor's degree from Boston University.